AdobeDocs/app-builder/src/pages/guides/migrations/standalone_to_dx_experience_cloud_spa.md

 ### DX Experience Cloud SPA v1
 ![image](https://user-images.githubusercontent.com/28722775/173436294-9ecca357-1b63-441f-ad4a-b1cb903ebd1c.png)

 ## Understanding the Difference

-See [this](https://github.com/AdobeDocs/project-firefly/edit/main/src/pages/guides/extensions/extension_migration_guide.md#old-file-structure) guide to better understand the differences between a Standalone Application and a DX Experience Cloud SPA v1.
-This guide also provides an overview of the directory structure and a deeper dive into extension points.
+See [this](https://github.com/AdobeDocs/project-firefly/edit/main/src/pages/guides/extensions/extension_migration_guide.md#old-file-structure) guide to better understand the difference between a Standalone Application and a DX Experience Cloud SPA v1.
+This guide also provides an overview of the directory structure for a DX Experience Cloud SPA v1 application (Under **New File Structure**) and a deeper dive into extension point configuration.

 ## Migration Steps